Let me guess… You’re working really hard at everything you do, especially your marketing.

 Despite your heroic investment in time, energy and money, there’s some elusive “marketing” element you haven’t quite put your finger on.

-Many purpose-driven entrepreneurs are in a similar fix.
+Many vision-driven entrepreneurs are in a similar fix.

-Just like many (if not most) entrepreneurs brush by the oft-ignored elephant in the room―the root cause of their frustration―because they’re so darn busy trying to make their business work.
+Jthey brush by an oft-ignored elephant in the room―the root cause of their frustration―because they’re so darn busy trying to just get there make their business work.

 Ready for it?